 One of the main complains I usually hear about hard water which is also one of the main reasons that make people look into the option of installing a water softener or a water conditioner, is because of the annoying effects hard water has on their skin and hair and the damage it also causes to them.
+But installing one of those is harder than playing an online game.

 Indeed, anyone who has tried a water softener or conditioner, or who has installed one in their homes knows the difference between taking a shower with hard water and taking a shower with softened water and knows exactly what I am talking about.
 It is really hard to explain with words but not only the difference is simply amazing, the experience of taking a shower with softened water can be delicious after years of using hard water and being used to it; it is also common to see some people that have problems with hard water and have had them for years and do not even notice them or know they have them, for they have become used to its negative effects.